re-mote-sensing/re-mote/README.md

 ### Low-cost Water Quality Sensing and Turtle Tracking

 This is a software and hardware infrastructure for long-term monitoring of water quality parameters and seasonal monitoring of turtle movements that normally cost a lot more to make, but you can do it by yourself at a fraction of the price compared to commercial products.
 It supports various configurations, including different sensors, network options, and enclosures, making it adaptable to diverse environments.
-Designed for low power consumption for 3 month using 6 AA batteries., it can be deployed in a remote area with limited cell connection.
+Designed for low power consumption for 3 months using 6 AA batteries, it can be deployed in a remote area with limited cell connection.

 <div align="center">
     <img src="/Documentation/Pictures/mw_tt.webp" height="350px">